2026 Challenge Cup: National region

 The National region will contain 10 clubs playing five first-round ties; Aberavon Fighting Irish, Bedford Tigers, British Army, Broncos, Hammersmith Hills Hoists, London Chargers, Medway Dragons, Royal Navy, Telford Raiders and Wests Warriors.

 The five first-round winners will be joined in the second round by London Broncos, Midlands Hurricanes and North Wales Crusaders to play four ties in the second round.

 First round

-The draw for the first and second rounds will be made on 24 November 2025.
+The draws for the first and second rounds were made on 24 November 2025.